-ENG 131 Introduction to Literature Telecourse & Internet 3 0 3
+ENG 131 Introduction to Literature Telecourse & Internet 3

 This course introduces the principle genres of literature.
 Emphasis is placed on literary terminology, devices, structure, and interpretation.
 Upon completion, students should be able to analyze and respond to literature.
 This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in humanities/fine arts.
+This course may satisfy a general education requirement for Catawba College.